 We invite 200 word proposals for papers (20 minutes) or provocations (10 minutes) on any aspect of medical humanities research, including presentations on research methods, impact, and engagement.
 Proposals from postgraduate and early career researchers are warmly encouraged, as are contributions from professionals and practitioners who are actively involved in research but not based in the academy.
 We welcome proposals from individuals working in any discipline and at any institution.

 Researchers working on larger scale medical humanities projects are also invited to submit proposals for a special session showcasing collaborations in the field.
 The format of this showcase is limited only by the imagination of the participating projects – we hope to go beyond the format of a conventional poster session and instead set up a marketplace of ideas, where the ‘stalls’ of each project are populated by different images, publications, artefacts and other resources introducing the project and its participants.

-Please submit your proposal for the Congress using this form by 1 June 2017.
-All proposals will be reviewed by the NNMHR Congress Steering Group and presenters notified by 23 June 2017 when registrations will open.
+The deadline for proposals was June 1.
+All proposals are now being reviewed by the NNMHR Congress Steering Group and presenters will be notified on 23 June 2017 when registrations will open.

 The NNMHR Congress is funded by the Wellcome Trust with the support of Durham University’s Centre for Medical Humanities.
 The Congress is free to attend and refreshments will be provided.
 Five travel bursaries of up to £150 will be available to support postgraduate participation at the congress.

 The members of the congress steering committee are: Angela Woods and Jane Macnaughton (Durham), Annamaria Carusi (Sheffield), Alice Hall and Marie Allitt (York), Lucy Burke (Manchester Metropolitan), Anne Whitehead (Newcastle), Gavin Miller (Glasgow), and Stuart Murray (Leeds).